nelsonfigueroa/nelson.cloud/content/posts/2024-02-22-chase-scam.md

 These guys were thorough so I'll need to dynamically create 5 different payloads and send them to the url.
 Thankfully it's the same endpoint for all of these payloads.

-I want to dynamically generate headers and payloads that seem as realstic as possible.
+I want to dynamically generate headers and payloads that seem as realistic as possible.
 These scammers were thorough so I want to be thorough in making their lives more difficult (also I'm unemployed right now so I have a lot of free time.
 Someone please hire me 🥺)

 This is the Python script I came up with: